Home Tutorials Training Consulting Books Company Contact us

 You can now send arbitrary Java objects or primitives through the event bus.

 You can use dependency injection to register and respond to events.
-In this case the Eclipse framework automatically removes all event subscriptions when the model class is disposed.
+In this setup, the Eclipse framework automatically removes all event subscriptions when the model class is disposed.

-The @EventTopic and @UIEventTopic annotations tag methods and fields that should be notified on event changes.
-The @UIEventTopic ensures the event notification is performed in the user interface thread.
+The @EventTopic and @UIEventTopic annotations tag methods and fields that should be notified of event changes.
+The @UIEventTopic ensures event notifications occur in the user interface thread.

 import java.util.Map;